morgankenyon/OpenDataDisc/software/examples/23_zephyr_temperature/README.md

-# Zephyr IMU
+# Zephyr Temperature Sensor Tests

 My Xiao Sense has a LSM6DS3 IMU built into it.

 Previously I was using projectIO to interface with my board.
 Now that I've moved over to Zephyr, it does not have builtin support for the LSM6DS3.

 So I'm attempting to write some code to allow me to pull data from my IMU.
+I'm going to start with reading from the temperature sensor on the IMU.

 LSM6DS3 Data Sheet - https://content.arduino.cc/assets/st_imu_lsm6ds3_datasheet.pdf